Best Practices for Square Marketing

 With Square Marketing, you have access to automatically created lists of your loyal, casual, and lapsed customers.
 With these insights, you’ll be able to target customers who will be most interested in what you’re sending.
 For example, one group may be more appropriate to send an event invitation to, compared to another group that’s better suited to receive a sale announcement.

 You’ll also want to think about the action you want each customer to take when they open your marketing campaign.
 Whether it’s to shop a sale or RSVP to an event, your best bet is to include one actionable link (commonly referred to as a call to action, or CTA) as the highlight of your email.
-By utilizing the ready-to-go templates available through Square Customer Engagement, you’ll be able to add your CTA with limited effort on your part.
+By utilizing the ready-to-go templates available through Square Marketing, you’ll be able to add your CTA with limited effort on your part.

 Grab Your Customers’ Attention